viktor-kth/devops-demo/scenario/PART_C.md

 The other main difference is the lifecycle,

-- For docker whenever the `docker compose up -d` command is run it starts the container and creates the defined resources immediately.
+- For docker whenever the `docker-compose up -d` command is run it starts the container and creates the defined resources immediately.
 - However, for Terraform you instead start with creating a `plan` which you then `apply`, this process keeps track of the state and is therefore able to detect a drift within the infrastructure.
 You are then able to reconcile these drift changes back to the defined version of the infrastructure.
 - Lastly, Terraform also creates a state file, and whenever you make changes to the configuration files and want to apply these changes, Terraform will create a plan describing the changes that are about to take place before the change is made.
 This allows the you, developer to review the changes before they are applied.

 ## C2 Start Terraform

-The files that are outlined above can be found within the current tutorial system under the `/terraform` folder, to access it do `cd terraform`.
+The files that are outlined above can be found within the current tutorial system under the `/terraform_files` folder, to access it do `cd terraform_files`.
 Now you can view the files by writing a `ls` command.

-Inorder to now start the terraform application now we need to run the following,
+In order to now start the terraform application now we need to run the following,

 Initialize the project: